 The Charter Schools Program (CSP) is the nation’s only source of dedicated federal funding for the creation of public charter schools.

 The National Alliance accomplished a great deal for the charter school movement this past year, in spite of the tumultuous political landscape.

-The tenth edition of the Rankings Report evaluates how well each state aligns its law to the model public charter school law developed by the National Alliance to help states create legislation that supports the growth of high-quality charter schools.
+The eleventh edition of the rankings report evaluates how well each state aligns its law to the model charter school law developed by the National Alliance to help states create legislation that supports the growth of high-quality charter schools.